National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 From this viewpoint the Greenway Trail begins, accommodating hikers, bicyclists, and visitors using wheelchairs.
 The trail meets Accessibility Guidelines for Outdoor Developed Areas.
 Much of the trail follows the 1912 alignment of Hermit Road.
 There are six overlooks, including Pima Point, in addition to multiple resting areas along the trail.

-view to west of Colorado River
+View to the west from Pima Point of the Colorado River down below.

 Pima Point